cmsc-495-group-5/Currency-Converter/README.md

 Error will appear if the entered amount of currency is not a positive number i.e., letters, negative numbers, etc.
 >>* The application will only allow amount entered to the hundredth decimal.
 If no decimal is used,“.00” is automatically added.
 >>* The application will list the time of the last database update after conversion.
->>* If application does not have internet connection when first opened an error will display informing the user it is unable to update rates do to connection error.
-“Error no internet connection, unable to update rates”.
+>>* If application does not have Internet connection when first opened an error will display informing the user it is unable to update rates do to connection error.
+“Error no Internet connection, unable to update rates”.
 >>* If unable to update exchange rates, the application will display an error message.
 “The data is not updated do to connection error, but used the previous data”.

 ## Additional Information

-> The jaunt.jar file has to be in the build configuration.
+> The jaunt.jar file has to be added in the build configuration to run in IDE

-# currencyconverter
+> Executables for both Windows and Mac added
+> Runnable JAR file added